simoninireland/epyc/doc/hdf5labnotebook.rst

 space for more results.
 The dataset will expand and contract automatically to accommodate the size of a result set: its hard to see why this value would need to be changed.

-.. autoattribute :: HDF5LabNotebook.DefaultDatasetSize

-By default the notebook swaps-out all result sets apart from the current one, to save memory.
-This behaviour can be changed so that, once loaded (by a call to :meth:`HDF5LabNotebook.select`) a result set is retained in memory.
-This would reduce disc accesses but might use a lot of storage.

-.. autoattribute :: HDF5LabNotebook.RetainResultSets

-The default mapping from Python to HDF5 types is also available.
-It's probably better to change the mappings of individual fields using :meth:`setResultSetType` rather than changing the global behaviour.

-.. autoattribute :: HDF5LabNotebook.TypeMapping
-    :annotation:

 Low-level protocol